15 Scenic Weekend Trips From the San Francisco Bay Area

 ~3 hours from San Francisco

 Nevada City is an old California Gold Rush town, 60 miles northeast of Sacramento and about 3 hours from San Francisco.
-Despite the name, it is, in fact, in California!

-If it sounds familiar, you’ve probably heard of the Nevada City Victorian Christmas, which is a street fair held on Wednesdays and Sundays throughout the holiday season and absolutely worth visiting!
+If it sounds familiar, you’ve probably heard of the Nevada City Victorian Christmas, which is a street fair held on Wednesdays and Sundays throughout the holiday season and is absolutely worth visiting!

-Indigenous people, called the Nisenan, occupied this area before the European settlers invaded it during the Gold Rush.
 The downtown still has Gold Rush-era buildings that are either an official state landmark or are on the National Register of Historic Places.

 While it’s most popular for the annual Christmas fair, Nevada City is one of the most charming historic towns I’ve been to in California and is lovely to visit year-round!